autonity/autonity.py/README.md

 fork of the [Ethereum protocol](https://ethereum.org/).
 See the [Autonity documentation](https://docs.autonity.org) for further information.

-This package provides typed wrappers around the Autonity-specific extensions of Ethereum, using the [Web3.py](https://github.com/ethereum/web3.py) framework, for convenient and statically checked interactions with the Autonity network.
+This package provides typed bindings (a.k.a. wrappers) around the Autonity-specific extensions of Ethereum, using the [Web3.py](https://github.com/ethereum/web3.py) framework, for convenient and statically checked interactions with the Autonity network.

 ## Installation